polljoy/polljoy-android/README.md

  void PJPollIsReady(ArrayList<PJPoll> polls);
  ```

 When poll/s is/are ready to show (including all associated images).
-Friendly tip - If you are displaying the poll in the middle of an active game or app session that needs real time control, consider to pause your game before presenting the poll UI as needed.
+Friendly tip - If you are displaying the poll in the middle of an active game or app session that needs real time control, consider to pause your app before presenting the poll UI as needed.

 The polls array returned are all the matched polls for the request.
 Please refer `PJPoll.h` for the data structure.
 When you’re ready to present the poll, call: